 These shorts are awesome for almost any activity.
 They are great for day hikes but are also light and comfortable enough to be a good option for longer warm-weather backpacking trips.
 They are nice spring and summer travel shorts as well.
 If you are planning a vacation and trying to keep your suitcase light, they easily double as a swimsuit.

 At $70, we think that there is fair value in what you pay for.
 They are a little pricey, but if you are all in on having a rock-solid, versatile pair of hiking shorts, we would opt for these over something $10 or $15 cheaper.
 Having said that, it does feel like at least a little bit of what you are paying for is the Patagonia brand itself.

-The Patagonia Quandary shorts are our Editors' Choice award winner.
+The Patagonia Quandary shorts are our favorite to take to the trailhead.
 They stand out in almost every metric, and we think they do the best job of balancing all of the competing factors in a pair of hiking shorts.
 They do well in a wide variety of warm-weather activities, and we would be happy to take them to the mountains, waterways, canyons, and beaches of our next adventures.

 — Ben Applebaum-Bauch